hstnhndrsn/oapp_v2_guide/README.md

 - [What is an OApp (Omnichain Application)?](https://docs.layerzero.network/v2/concepts/applications/oapp-standard)

--Generic Message Passing
+- Generic Message Passing
-  -Send & receive interface:
+  - Send & receive interface:
-    -An OApp provides interface methods to send messages (by encoding data into a payload) and receive messages (by decoding that payload and executing business logic) via the LayerZero protocol.
+    - An OApp provides interface methods to send messages (by encoding data into a payload) and receive messages (by decoding that payload and executing business logic) via the LayerZero protocol.
 This abstraction lets you use the same messaging pattern for a variety of use cases (e.g., DeFi, DAOs, NFT transfers).

-  -Custom logic on receipt:
+  - Custom logic on receipt:
-    -Each OApp is designed so that developers can plug in their application-specific logic into the message‐handling functions.
+    - Each OApp is designed so that developers can plug in their application-specific logic into the message‐handling functions.
 Whether you’re transferring tokens, votes, or some other data-type, the core design remains the same.

 - [How does LayerZero work?](https://docs.layerzero.network/v2/concepts/protocol/core-concepts)